fluxcd/source-controller/docs/api/source.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Alternative list of values files to use as the chart values (values.yaml
+<p>ValuesFiles is an alternative list of values files to use as the chart
-is not included by default), expected to be a relative path in the SourceRef.
+values (values.yaml is not included by default), expected to be a relative path in the SourceRef.
 Values files are merged in the order of this list with the last file overriding the first.
 Ignored when omitted.</p>
 </td>
 </tr>
 <tr>